top of page

 Transferred: Doncaster Rovers

-Ilunga moved to France as a child, joining Amiens SC at the age of 13 before moving to Stade Rennais at the age of 17 where he spent three seasons before joining RCD Espanyol in Spain in 2002.
-He moved back to France in summer of 2003 to join AS Saint-Etienne, making 136 league appearances over a four-year span, and then joined Toulouse for a single season in summer 2007.
+Born in Kinshasa, Congo DR in 1982, Herita Ilunga moved to France as a child, joining Amiens SC at the age of 13 before moving to Stade Rennais at the age of 17 where he spent three seasons before joining RCD Espanyol in Spain in 2002.
+He moved back to France in summer of 2003 to join AS Saint-Etienne, making 136 league appearances over a four-year span and then joined Toulouse for a single season in summer 2007.
+At international level he appeared at the 2004 CAF Africa Cup of Nations.
+Featured in FIFA World Cup qualifying for both the 2006 and 2010 finals and scored his first full international goal in a FIFA World Cup qualifier against Egypt in Cairo on 1 September 2008.

-Ilunga turned his loan move into a permanent four-year contract in summer 2009.
-Suffered a jaw injury in the 2-0 opening-day victory at Wolverhampton Wanderers on 15 August 2009 and had the second half of the season affected by a long-standing back problem.
+The Congo DR international turned his loan move into a permanent four-year contract in summer 2009.
+The DR Congo international then suffered a jaw injury in the 2-0 opening-day victory at Wolverhampton Wanderers on 15 August 2009 and had the second half of the season affected by a long-standing back problem.

-He later re-signs for Rovers on an intial one-month contract before returning to France for trails with Guingamp and Brest.
-On 23 Janyuary 2013, Ilunga signs for Rennes.
-Later played for AS Nancy, Carquefou and Creteil before retiring in 2016.
+Ilunga resigned for Rovers on an initial one-month contract before returning to France for trails with Guingamp and Brest.
+On 23 January 2013, Ilunga signs for Rennes.
+The Congolese footballer later played for French sides Carquefou and Creteil before retiring from the game in 2016.

 #0799